discord/focus-rings/README.md

 `FocusRingScope` is responsible for providing a frame of reference for calculating the position of any `FocusRing` instances it contains.
 The `containerRef` prop takes a [`React.Ref`](https://reactjs.org/docs/refs-and-the-dom.html) that references the DOM element that should be used for these position calculations.
 You'll want to include a `FocusRingScope` instance at the top level of your application.
-If a component creates a new scroll container, or is absoultely positioned within the viewport, you should add a new `FocusRingScope`.
+If a component creates a new scroll container, or is absolutely positioned within the viewport, you should add a new `FocusRingScope`.